SystemsApproach/ops/lifecycle.rst

 Monitoring & Logging (and subsequent diagnostics) rather than testing.
 This is the subject of Chapter 6.

-We will explore each of the stages in :numref:`Figure %s
-<fig-pipeline>` in more detail in the sections that follow, but
-because of the centrality of testing across the entire pipeline, we start there.
+We explore each of the stages in :numref:`Figure %s <fig-pipeline>` in more detail in the sections that follow, but as we dig into the individual mechanisms, it is helpful to keep a high-level, feature-centric perspective in the back of our minds.
+After all, the CI/CD pipeline is just an elaborate mechanism to help us manage the set of features we want our cloud to support.
+Each feature starts in development, which corresponds to everything left of the Integration Gate in :numref:`Figure %s <fig-pipeline>`.
+Once a candidate feature is mature enough to be officially accepted into the main branch of the code repo (i.e., merged), it enters an integration phase, during which it is evaluated in combination with all the other candidate features, both new and old.
+Finally, whenever a given subset of features are deemed stable and have demonstrated value, they are deployed and finally run in production.
+Because of the centrality of testing throughout this entire lifetime of a set of features, we start there.

 4.2 Testing Strategy
 --------------------